Fire and rescue services

 If you go to Venezuela despite our advice, arrive and leave Caracas during the day.
 Organise your transport before you arrive at the airport.

 If possible, have a friend, family member or trusted transport service pick you up on arrival.
 Only use official taxis that you have booked through your hotel or from the official taxi rank outside the airport arrival hall.
-Be cautious of bogus taxi drivers at the airport.
+Be cautious of fake taxi drivers at the airport.
 Don't accept offers of transport in the arrivals hall, and do not board a taxi if there are other passengers already inside the car.
 Stay alert at the airport car park.

 Criminal groups operate in the Maiquetia airport area.
 Members of these groups work inside the airport to spot passengers who appear to be wealthy and then inform carjackers and muggers waiting on the roads outside the airport.
 Avoid displaying expensive jewellery, electronic items or other valuables.
 Don't bring large amounts of cash to Venezuela.